Do I need a land pollution control facility permit from the Bureau of Land?

-The Agency recommends that you always use a licensed special waste hauler to transport your waste.
+The Agency recommends that you always use a licensed special waste hauler to transport your special waste.
 Some waste transportation operations must be licensed by the Agency.
 There are three types of permits issued to transport waste.
-The special waste hauler permit is required to transport all hazardous and nonhazardous waste including used oil, but not potentially infectious medical waste (PIMW).
+The special waste hauler permit is required to transport all hazardous and nonhazardous special waste including used oil, but not potentially infectious medical waste (PIMW).
 A separate PIMW hauling permit is required to transport potentially infectious medical waste.
 Remember hazardous waste and potentially infectious medical waste are also subcategories of special waste.
 A separate tire permit is required to transport used tires.

 - You must have a license to transport special waste unless you are a small quantity generator transporting your own waste from your own site to a permitted storage, treatment, or disposal facility.

 - If you are not a small quantity generator, you must either obtain a special waste hauler license or have a licensed special waste hauler transport the waste for you.
 If the waste is potentially infectious medical waste, a PIMW permit is required instead of the special waste hauler permit.
 Used oil transporters must also register their used oil activity in addition to obtaining a special waste hauling permit.